jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 ## Setting up ASIO4All
 *ASIO4All is not recommended if your audio interface provides its own ASIO driver, since that might have better latency.*

-First of all **close all applications** (especially those which could access your soundcard like your browser) to minimize conflicts.
+First of all **close all applications** (especially those which could access your soundcard like your browser) to minimize conflicts since Jamulus needs exclusive access to your sound card.
 If the audio doesn’t work out of the box, make sure that only the **correct inputs/outputs** in its control panel **are switched on**.
 You may need to experiment a bit to find the right ones since every computer is a bit different.
 Do this while you're connected to a server to hear your instrument or voice and check if everything is correctly setup.

 ### How to setup ASIO4All inputs (Guide)